polixir/RLAssistant/README.md

 1. rla_scripts.delete_log: a tool to delete a data item by regex;

 Modifying:
-1. resume: RLA.easy_log.exp_loader.ExperimentLoader: a class to resume an experiments with different flexible settings.
+1. resume: RLA.easy_log.exp_loader.ExperimentLoader: a class to resume an experiment with different flexible settings.

 Querying:
 1. tensorboard: the recorded variables are added to tensorboard events and can be loaded via standard tensorboard tools.